philipbelesky/gray-matter/README.md

 ## Acknowledgements

 This colour scheme is heavily drawn from the visual style of [Byword](http://bywordapp.com/), [iA Writer](http://iawriter.com), and [Ulysses](https://ulyssesapp.com).
-I love both applications, but also like to make using of Sublime's more advanced features while writing.
+I love each of these applications, but also like to make using of certain Sublime  features while writing.

-See `DEVELOPMENT.md` for information on Pull Requests, the Roadmap, etc.